6 minutes estimated reading time

 Earlier I wrote a post on the work blog: Alphabet: what does it all mean? – which I have republished below.
-One thing that came through to me from this exercise was the limits of growth to Google and by extension the limits to growth in online advertising.
+One thing that came through to me from this exercise was the growth limits of Google and by extension the growth limits of online advertising.
 The ceiling on advertising is limited by a number of factors:

 - Cost of acquisition – the most obvious ceiling is tat advertisers generally won’t pay more than their profit margin is wort to acquire customers.
 Search advertising did see bubbles of a sort around mortgages and insurance, but as performance marketing has improved measurement of attribution in the customer journey buying stratagems have become more efficient.
 More efficient the purchaser, the less profits for Google